-Exception #1 is as follows: In some instances resultative semantics can appear with state predicates by fundamentally changing the verb lexeme into a non-state predicate.
+Exception #1 is as follows: In some instances resultative semantics can appear with state predicates by fundamentally changing the verbal lexeme into a non-state predicate.
 That is, a verb that would normally be stative becomes telic (either an accomplishment or achievement).
-We see this in Romans 5:2, for example:
+This occurs in Romans 5:2, for example:

 We [have come to] possess/have access by faith (Rom 5:2).

 This usage turns what is normally stative into a sort of inchoative and the resultative perfect denotes the entrance into a state.
 This accords not only with the Greek data, but also with Bybee, Perkins, and Pagliuca’s (1994, 67) analysis of resultatives cross-linguistically.
 That’s pretty straight forward: states encounter perfect morphology and simply stop being states.

 Exception #2 is where the controversy comes in.
 This involves completives and state predicates.
 I argue that in Greek when states form morphological perfects with completive semantics, a different change takes place: the state predicate develops intensive semantics.
 This usage is restricted to particular verb classes, particular states that involve degree (e.g. emotion, physiological experiences).
 In such cases, the perfect refers to the highest degree of a state.
 Consider the following few examples:

 (Josephus, Wars of the Jews 4.284).

 Israel, completely drunk, will have no ability to think